antonfirsov/docs/2016/03-week1/2016-03-01-week-in-dotnet.md

 On.NET
 ------

-Last week, we had a [fun, chaotic discussion with Scott Hanselman](https://www.youtube.com/watch?v=5ZpDBr9MOos).
+Last week, we had a [fun, slightly chaotic discussion with Scott Hanselman](https://www.youtube.com/watch?v=5ZpDBr9MOos).
-This week, our guest is Rachel Reese, and we'll talk about Jet.com and F#.
+This week, our guest is [Rachel Reese, and we'll talk about Jet.com and F#](https://www.youtube.com/watch?v=4DJWQP2Uxps).

 Package of the week: SkiaSharp
 ------------------------------